MathThyMod/GP_emu_UQSA/README.md

 <a name="Config File"/>
 ### Config File
 The configuration file does two things:

-1. Specifies the names of the beliefs file and data files
+1. Specifies the names of the beliefs file and data files e.g.
   ```
   beliefs toy-sim_beliefs
   inputs toy-sim_input